mjbradvica/personal-website-articles/2021/npredicatebuilder-series/the-purpose-of-using-the-repository-pattern.md

 }
 ```

 How do you test this code?

-Repository, its rather easy.
-Mock the method.
-Assert the result.
+Repository.
+1) Mock the method.
+2) Assert the result.

 Raw disk, file, or database access.
 Good luck.
-Each of those options would require multiple paragraphs in their own right.
+Each of those options requieres multiple paragraphs in its own right.

-Good software limits options.
-The Repository Pattern is no different in that it only provides what has been deemed necesary.
-Interface segregation in the purest form.
+Good software reduces options.
+The Repository Pattern is no different in that it only provides what has been deemed necesary--interface segregation in the purest form.